thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-It's common we'll want to get all our errors, so we have a helper for it `errors`:
+It is common we'll want to get all our errors, so we have a helper for it `errors`:

 ```rs
 fn errors(